Flag of Ivano-Frankivsk Oblast

 The flag represents a banner of 2:3 proportion.
 In the middle of a white field is depicted a black jackdaw with raised wings and golden (yellow) crown, while facing the flagpole.
 At the flagpole side and along the side stretch red and black stripes, while on the opposite side the same way stretch blue and yellow stripes.
 The width of each stripe consists of 1/12 of the flag's length.
+The jackdaw with a crown represents the city of Halych, the traditional center of Galicia (Halych Land).
 The stripes represent the tradition of a fight for independence.
-The red and black stripes are the traditional colors of Red Ruthenia, while the blue and yellow are the colors of the bigger Ukraine.
+The red and black stripes are the UPA colors, while the blue and yellow are the colors of national colors.